antrea-io/antrea/docs/antrea-network-policy.md

     - type: "GroupMembersComputed"
       status: "True"
       lastTransitionTime: "2021-01-29T20:21:46Z"
+---
+apiVersion: core.antrea.tanzu.vmware.com/v1alpha2
+kind: ClusterGroup
+metadata:
+  name: test-cg-nested
+spec:
+  childGroups: [test-cg-sel, test-cg-ip-blocks, test-cg-svc-ref]
+status:
+  conditions:
+    - type: "GroupMembersComputed"
+      status: "True"
+      lastTransitionTime: "2021-01-29T20:21:48Z"
 ```

+There are a few __restrictions__ on how ClusterGroups can be configured:

+- A ClusterGroup is a cluster-scoped resource and therefore can only be set in an Antrea
+ClusterNetworkPolicy's `appliedTo` and `to`/`from` peers.
+- For the `childGroup` field, currently only one level of nesting is supported:
+If a ClusterGroup has childGroups, it cannot be selected as a childGroup by other ClusterGroups.
+- ClusterGroup must exist before another ClusterGroup can select it by name as its childGroup.
+A ClusterGroup cannot be deleted if it is referred to by other ClusterGroup as childGroup.
+This restriction may be lifted in future releases.
+- At most one of `podSelector`, `serviceReference`, `ipBlock`, `ipBlocks` or `childGroups`
+can be set for a ClusterGroup, i.e. a single ClusterGroup can either group workloads,
+represent IP CIDRs or select other ClusterGroups.
+A parent ClusterGroup can select different
+types of ClusterGroups (Pod/Service/CIDRs), but as mentioned above, it cannot select a
+ClusterGroup that has childGroups itself.

 **spec**: The ClusterGroup `spec` has all the information needed to define a
 cluster-wide group.